angulartics/angulartics-piwik/README.md

 NOTE: Make sure that you remove or comment the initial pageview tracking line (`_paq.push(['trackPageView']);`), as shown in the code snippet above.
 Angulartics will track the page automatically when the first state is loaded, so this initial page track is unnecessary.

 That's it!
-Refer to the [angulartics](http://angulartics.github.io) docs for more details on the basic tracking functions
+Refer to the [angulartics](http://angulartics.github.io) docs for more details on the basic tracking functions.

+*NOTE: If Piwik does not register your routes properly, check the `Page URL fragments tracking` setting and enable `Keep Page URL fragments when tracking Page URLs` as described in [Piwik's FAQs](https://piwik.org/faq/how-to/faq_188/).*

 ## API